 - The CIRIA SuDS Manual (C753) (link opens in new window)

 - BS8582 Code of practice for surface water management for development sites

-For additional guidance on what to submit with a planning application about surface water management, see the Surface Water Advice note - Using SuDS on new developments in Central Bedfordshire (PDF 512.5KB) .
+For specific, local, guidance on what to submit with a planning application about surface water management to us, see the Surface Water Advice note - Using SuDS on new developments in Central Bedfordshire (PDF 512.5KB) .
 This was updated in October 2017, in line with revised local and national policy.